iCAS-Lab/2025-computer-architecture-class/Project2/README.md

 1. Measure the performance impact of different cache hierarchies (L1-only vs. L1+L2).
 2. Identify the performance sweet spot — the configuration that yields the best execution time or CPI improvement.
-3. (Bonus) Introduce cost modeling to find the best design that meets a CPI target (CPI < 2.5) while minimizing total cost.
+3. Introduce cost modeling to find the best design that meets a CPI target (CPI < 2.5) while minimizing total cost.

 ---